SCENE 01 / MONITOR VIDEO VILLAGE SETUPS

 What does a complete video village setup include?

-Complete video village includes reference monitors (typically 17-32 inch), director's monitor station, client viewing area with comfortable seating, weather protection tent for exteriors, wireless video receivers, playback system, and integration with production comms.
-We scale the setup to match your production needs.
+A complete video village has reference monitors (mostly 17-32 inch), a director's monitor station, and a client viewing area with comfortable seating.
+It also adds a weather-protection tent for exteriors, wireless video receivers, a playback system, and a tie-in to production communications.
+We scale the whole setup to match your production.

 What wireless video systems do you provide?

-We supply professional wireless video including Teradek Bolt 4K systems, multi-camera receivers, and long-range transmission setups.
-Systems support up to 4K resolution with minimal latency.
-We optimize antenna placement for your specific location challenges.
+We supply pro wireless video, including Teradek Bolt 4K systems, multi-camera receivers, and long-range transmission kits.
+Systems handle up to 4K resolution with very little delay.
+Our team tunes antenna placement for the challenges of your location.

 Can you support remote client viewing?

-Yes, we provide remote viewing solutions allowing agency and studio clients to monitor production from remote locations.
-Options include secure streaming, dedicated lines, and recorded dailies distribution with timecode reference.
+Yes.
+We set up remote viewing, so agency and studio clients can watch the shoot from anywhere.
+Options include secure streaming, dedicated lines, and recorded dailies sent out with timecode reference.

 How do you handle exterior video village setups?

-For exterior shoots, we provide weather-protected tents with climate control, generator power, sun-readable monitors, and appropriate cable management.
-We design outdoor video villages that remain comfortable and functional in various conditions.
+For exterior shoots, we supply weather-covered tents with climate control, portable power packs, sun-readable monitors, and tidy cable management.
+Our team builds outdoor video villages that stay comfortable and keep working in many conditions.

 What about playback capabilities?

-We provide professional playback systems with instant replay, multi-take review, and frame-accurate control.
-Playback integrates with your video village monitors and can include VFX reference overlay and script supervisor tools.
+We supply pro playback systems with instant replay, multi-take review, and frame-accurate control.
+Playback ties into your video village monitors and can add VFX reference overlay and script supervisor tools.

 Can you calibrate monitors to our color pipeline?

-Yes, we calibrate reference monitors to your production's color standards and can apply your show LUT for accurate on-set preview.
-We ensure video village displays represent your intended look for accurate creative decisions.
+Yes.
+We calibrate reference monitors to your color standards and can load your show LUT for an accurate on-set preview.
+This makes sure your video village displays show the look you intend, so creative calls stay true.

 Related Services